 All licensed programs and license exempt providers who are enrolled to accept NH DHHS Child Care Scholarship are required to be monitored by the CCLU.
 Child care programs are also required to meet health and safety training requirements.

-In addition, the CCLU issues licenses, initiates appropriate disciplinary action when necessary for compliance and the protection of children and provides consultation and technical assistance to help understand licensing regulations to programs.
+In addition, the CCLU issues licenses, initiates enforcement action when necessary for compliance and the protection of children and provides consultation and technical assistance to help understand licensing regulations to programs.